Nicolás Otamendi: Valencia

-On 5 February 2014, Otamendi was sold to Valencia CF in La Liga for €12 million, on a five-year contract starting on 1 July.
-He was immediately loaned to Clube Atlético Mineiro in Brazil, and played 19 times for the team from Belo Horizonte, scoring once to open a 4–1 win at city rivals América Futebol Clube (MG) on 23 March in the first leg of the semi-finals of the state championship.
+On 5 February 2014, Otamendi was sold to Valencia in La Liga for €12 million, on a five-year contract starting on 1 July.
+He was immediately loaned to Atlético Mineiro in Brazil, and played 19 times for the team from Belo Horizonte, scoring once to open a 4–1 win at city rivals América Mineiro on 23 March in the first leg of the semi-finals of the state championship.

-Otamendi made his debut in the Spanish top level on 23 August 2014, starting in a 1–1 away draw against Sevilla FC.
+Otamendi made his debut in the Spanish top level on 23 August 2014, starting in a 1–1 away draw against Sevilla.
 He scored his first goal for his new club on 4 October, helping to a 3–1 home success over Atlético Madrid.

 On 4 January 2015, Otamendi headed Valencia's winner in a 2–1 home win over Real Madrid, ending their opponents' club record 22-match winning streak as a result.
 After helping Los Che qualify for the UEFA Champions League for the first time in four years, becoming the first club stopper to score six goals in the league in the process, he was the only player from his team to be named in the La Liga Team of the Year.